qkaren/Counterfactual-StoryRW/README.md

-# Code and data for "Counterfactual Story Reasoning and Generation"
+# Dataset and code for "Counterfactual Story Reasoning and Generation"

 This repo contains the dataset and code for the following paper: